 Reasons for Procedure

-- Testicle move back up into groin after surgery
+- Testicle moves back up into groin again after surgery

 - Damage to the testicle

 - Injury to surrounding structures

 - Do imaging, blood, and urine tests

 - Discuss the anesthesia being used and the potential risks

 - Discuss the risks of surgery and answer any questions you have

 - Bring special toys, books, and comfortable clothing for your child.